 What is Cappadocia

 A lot of people think Cappadocia is just a single town while it really is a vast region in central Turkey, which covers five inner states.

-The heart of the area centers around the triangle – Goreme, Urgup and Avanos (the towns with the hot air balloons), and this is where most of the visitors flock to.
-Inbetween them are four smaller villages – Uchisar, Ibrahimpasa, Ortahisar, and Cavusin.
+The heart of the area centers around the triangle – Goreme, Urgup and Avanos (the towns with the balloon rides), and this is where most of the visitors flock to.
+In between them are four smaller villages – Uchisar, Ibrahimpasa, Ortahisar, and Cavusin.

 Which area should you stay in, to see the hot air balloons in Cappadocia?

 While Uchisar, with its incredible rock castle, and Cavsuin, with its stunning Red and Rose Valleys, are alluring places, if you want the best Cappadocia balloon ride experience, you should go to Goreme.